Here are 19 of Our Absolute Favorite Crab Houses

 The menu might remind some of the old DiNardo’s, whose crabs once ruled supreme in Wilmington’s Little Italy.
 Owners Richard Mason and Curtis Mason Sr. say the homemade tomato-based dipping sauce is similar to DiNardo’s concoction, which is hard to find in Maryland crab houses.

 As the name states, Kelly’s is a tavern, so picking crabs here is an adult-only affair.
 Call first to see if steamed crabs are available that day.
-In spring, the restaurant was serving Louisiana crabs, which is not unusual at that time of year.
+The restaurant often posts on Facebook when they serve Louisiana crabs, so check back to see when you can snag some.

 A locals’ hangout, this is a no-frills establishment.
 The straightforward menu offers plenty of fried foods, including flounder, shrimp and scallops.
-If the stars align, you can take advantage of the steamed shrimp special from 5 p.m. to 9 p.m. on Wednesdays, followed by crabs, which come crusted with spices in a white bowl.
+If the stars align, you can take advantage of the steamed shrimp special from 5-9 p.m. on Wednesdays, followed by crabs, which come crusted with spices in a white bowl.

-Open April 1 through October, Lazy Susan’s has also expanded its menu.
+Typically open April through October, Lazy Susan’s has also expanded its menu.
 You’ll even find pizza.
 But the star remains crab: crab cakes, crab soup, crabby deviled eggs, crabsgetti (back fin crabmeat in marinara over pasta) and, of course, the steamed crabs that started it all.
 Stone claws, Dungeness and Alaskan king crab are also available, and they’re all market priced on that day.
-Not surprisingly, the decor is crab-centric. •• 1420 Highway One, Lewes, 645-5115
+Not surprisingly, the decor is crab-centric.

 A minute from Hares Corner at U.S. 13 and Del.
 273, Lestardo’s doesn’t look like your stereotypical crab house.
 It’s in a strip center.
 But this longtime family-owned establishment, which is open all year, has the right mindset, from the brown paper-covered tables to the fish netting to the old captain’s wheel.

 Just a stroll from the beach, Mickey Walker’s place has been a destination since he opened in 1990.
 The tropical plants and pilings give it a Caribbean vibe that’s only heightened by the picnic tables and festive umbrellas on the casual deck.
 But the Chesapeake Bay blue crabs place this popular eatery firmly on the Delmarva Peninsula.
-Open Easter-ish until early October, Mickey’s uses crab every which way.
+Usually open Easter-ish until early October, Mickey’s uses crab every which way.
 You can even order a snow crab cluster atop a salad.
-Folks visit mainly for steamed crabs paired with the usual sides—corn, cole slaw or fries—or the “premium” sides, which include asparagus, a salad and fingerling potatoes.
-Kids will love the Mickey’s Minnows menu, which features corn dog nuggets, “surfing” clam strips and popcorn shrimp. •• 39610 Jefferson Bridge Road, Bethany Beach, 539-5384
+Folks visit mainly for steamed crabs paired with the usual sides—corn, coleslaw or fries—or the “premium” sides, which include asparagus, a salad and fingerling potatoes.
+Kids will love the Mickey’s Minnows menu, which features corn dog nuggets, “surfing” clam strips and popcorn shrimp.

 Mick’s, on the same site as Bentley’s Banquet Center, brings a bit of the beach to Elkton; it boasts a sand-strewn outdoor area with picnic tables and umbrellas.